jillusc/Forum20_React/README.md

 ### Add Post page

 Clicking on the Add Post navlink opens a page with a form.
 This features a larger box via which to upload an image and a narrower one where the user enters the post's details.
 A title is mandatory; there are further input fields for additional text content, the name of the artist and year of the artwork.
-A checkbox affords the user the control to set the post as visible only to their followers.
+Whilst posts are set for public viewing by default, a checkbox affords the user the control to set the post as visible only to their followers.
 Upon successful creation, a custom feedback message displays before the Post page is rendered to display the submitted post:<br><br>
 <img src="README%20images/page-addpost1.jpg"><br><br>
 <img src="README%20images/page-addpost2.jpg">

 ### Profile page

-This page offers users a personalised space to manage their account and their sitewide identity: they can easily update their profile image, username and bio; change their password, and view, edit and delete their submitted posts:<br><br>
+This page offers registered users a personalised space to manage their account and their sitewide identity: they can easily update their profile image, username and bio; change their password, and view, edit and delete their submitted posts:<br><br>
 <img src="README%20images/page-profile1.jpg"><br><br>
 <img src="README%20images/page-profile2.jpg"><br><br>
 <img src="README%20images/page-profile3.jpg"><br><br>